flunkout-dvlpr/jarvis/README.md

 ```
 * To make sure I hear the alarm even if the Pi3’s volume has been lowered or muted, I set the volume using pyalsaaudio a wrapper that allows us to access ALSA Audio using python:
 	> Advanced Linux Sound Architecture (ALSA) provides audio and MIDI functionality to the Linux operating system.
-* We define a mixer instance and set the control to PCM
+* We define a mixer instance and set the control argument to PCM
-* Using the setvolume() method we set the Pi3’s volume to the desired value
+* Using the `setvolume()` method we set the Pi3’s volume to the desired value
 ```python
 import alsaaudio
 import pygame as pg